syedateebulislam/Transaction_API/README.md

-# Sample REST CRUD API with Spring Boot, Mysql, JPA and Hibernate
+# Sample REST-API with Spring Boot, Hibernate and MySql

 Transaction_API is a SpringBoot REST-API, implemented using Hibernate and MySql Database.
 This API can be consumed in any Payment app for POC and product flow tests.